 - Comprehensive or detailed and extensive oral evaluation is covered once in the patient's lifetime by the same dentist.
 Subsequent comprehensive or detailed and extensive oral evaluations from the same dentist is paid as a periodic oral evaluation. - Routine evaluation is covered twice in a benefit period.
-Routine evaluation includes all evaluations except limited, problem-focused evaluations. - Limited problem-focused evaluations are covered twice in a benefit period. - A complete series or a panoramic X-ray is covered once in a five-year period from the date of service. - Any number or combination of X-rays, billed for the same date of service, where the combined fees are equal to or exceed the allowed fee for a complete series, will be considered a complete series for payment and benefit limitation purposes. - Bitewing X-rays are covered once in a benefit period from the date of service.
+Routine evaluation includes all evaluations except limited, problem-focused evaluations. - Limited problem-focused evaluations are covered twice in a benefit period. - A complete series or a panoramic X-ray is covered once in a five-year period from the date of service. - Any number or combination of X-rays, billed for the same date of service, where the combined fees are equal to or exceed the allowed fee for a complete series, will be considered a complete series for payment and benefit limitation purposes. - A set of Bitewing X-rays (two or more images) are covered once in a benefit period. - A single Bitewing X-ray is covered, there are no Limitations on the number of single Bitewing X-rays a patient can have.